chiatungkuo/SpTenDecomp/README.md

 File(s):

-+ cpNonnegSp.m: decompose a given tensor into nonnegative factors with specified sparseness on each mode
++ cpNonnegSp.m: decompose a tensor into nonnegative factors with specified sparseness on each mode
-+ tuckerNonneg: decompose a given tensor into Tucker model with nonnegative core and factors
++ tuckerNonneg: decompose a tensor into Tucker model with nonnegative core and factors

 Dependence: